arnav-iwnl/repacks-script/README.md

-# Selenium Download Button Clicker for FUCKINGFAST.co
+# Selenium Scraping for FUCKINGFAST.co

 Automate clicking “Download” buttons across one or more pages using Selenium + Chrome.